data-lessons/library-git-DEPRECATED/handout.md

 ---

-### Exercise our first git repository
+### Exercise for our first git repository
-We will try and do this session as a group but if prefer to go at a slower pace please follow the instructions on the week three library carpentry github page.
+We will try to do this session as a group but if prefer to go at a slower pace please follow the instructions on the week three library carpentry github page.

 ### Exercise - visualising git